arctelix/.dotsys/README.md

 The api could change and things could break at any time.

 If you are interested in helping out that would be awesome!

+## Installation

+### all but windows

+1) Place the extracted repo ".dotsys" in the directory you want to install it (your dotfiles directory is a great choice)
+2) From your shell of choice run the install script:
+> path/to/.dotsys/install.sh

+Then just follow the prompts in your termnal.

+### Windows
+If you want to use babun use command prompt to execute:
+> path/to/.dotsys/install.bat

+Otherwise install your posix shell of choice and follow the (all but windows) instructions.